 Are fee waivers available?

-The MIT Office of the Dean for Graduate Education (ODGE) offers a limited number of fee waivers.
+The MIT Office of Graduate Education (OGE) offers a limited number of fee waivers.
 You can check eligibility requirements and apply for a fee waiver

 Can I send you copies of my publications, awards, etc.?